ChieloNewctle/plain-abc/README.md

 ## Usage

-But you can also use `plain-abc` to solve the problem.
+But you can also use `plain-abc` to solve the problem:

 ```python
 from abc import abstractmethod